 How to read a histogram, min, max, median & mean

-- Mean: Also called "average": Sums up all the values in your column and divides them by the number of values.
+- Mean: Also called the average.
+The sum of all the values in your column divided by the total number of values.

 Value distribution (histogram)